Infection Prevention and Control MSc

 - Part-time (unstructured): less than 60 credits in an academic year

-- We also strongly recommend that you attend a one and a half days face-to-face induction at the university's postgraduate weekend which is offered at the beginning of September
+- We also strongly recommend that you attend a 1.5 day online induction during the university's postgraduate weekend which is offered at the beginning of September

 - Assessments are varied and include essays/case study essays, reflection on laboratory visits, discussion board contributions, reports, electronic or poster presentations, research proposal and dissertation